OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/active-directory/connect/active-directory-aadconnectsync-operations.md

 } while ($reader.Read)

-#need to write out any users that didn't get picked up in a batch of 1000
+#need toowrite out any users that didn't get picked up in a batch of 1000
-#export the collection of users as as CSV
+#export hello collection of users as as CSV
 Write-Host Writing processedusers${outputfilecount}.csv -ForegroundColor Yellow
 $objOutputUsers | Export-Csv -path processedusers${outputfilecount}.csv -NoTypeInformation
 ```